 In addition, our provision for children's spiritual, moral, social and cultural development promotes tolerance of and respect for people of other faiths, cultures and lifestyles and our promotion of fundamental British values enables our children to understand the importance of democracy, the rule of law, individual liberty and tolerance and respect for people of different and varied faiths and cultures.

-Below are out topic overviews for each half term and at the end of each topic, we send home an evaluation of the topic, which the children have written explaining what they have learnt and which parts of the topic they have particularly enjoyed.
+Parents can read a brief overview of each year group curriculum overview (see tabs to the right).
+We will also send knowledge organisers home at the beginning of topics to support your child's learning and at the end of each half term and topic, we also send home an evaluation of the topic, written by the children explaining what they have learnt and which parts of the topic they have particularly enjoyed.
 The views of the class are collated and written by two children in each class.

 When parents and teachers work together, we can help our children achieve their best, encourage them to persevere if they find things difficult, develop a growth mindset and have an enquiring mind that likes to ask - Why?
 Where?
 When?
 Who? and How? - so that they develop a love of learning that stays with them for life.

 If you would like to know more about curriculum subjects, please click the links below.
 Subject overviews can also be found on the tabs to the right.

 We use Oxford Reading Scheme and Twinkl Rhino Readers Scheme from the Early Years to Year 2 as our reading scheme, supplemented by additional free reading books from the school or class library.

 In Year 3 to Year 6 we use the Accelerated Reader scheme which tracks the children's reading throughout the key stage and sets appropriate comprehension quizzes to check the children's understanding of the book they have read.

 We use Twinkl Phonics (click on link) to teach phonics, supplemented by a range of resources including interactive resources such as Phonics Play (click on link).